3Cs Framework: Company, Customer, Competitor (Worked Example)

 Ending without synthesis

 Good candidates do not just summarize Company, Customer, and Competitor separately.
-They use the intersection to make a recommendation.
+They use the intersection to make a recommendation, then size it, the way every strong case synthesis closes.

 FAQ